iamdanielv/ollama_scripts/README.md

 * Install Ollama (if not already installed)
 * Check the current version and update if a newer one is available.
 * Verify the `ollama` service is running.

+### Network Access for Docker

+By default, Ollama only listens for requests from the local machine (`localhost`).
+For OpenWebUI (running in a Docker container) to connect to Ollama, the Ollama service must be configured to listen on all network interfaces (`0.0.0.0`).

+The `installollama.sh` script will detect if this is needed and prompt you to apply this configuration automatically.
+This is the recommended way to set it up.

 ## Restarting Ollama 🔄